By Workers Compensation Lawyer and Attorney Chris Sharpe

 - Small PPD payments are lump sum.
 If the settlement money is less than three times the state’s average monthly wage at the date of injury, a check for that amount is sent at claim closure.

 - Modest and large PPD payments are both lump sum and time payments.
 If the settlement money exceeds more than three times the state’s average monthly wage at the date of injury, a down payment of that amount is made.
-Then the balance of the award is paid in monthly installments equal to the worker’s monthly time-loss compensation (at the time of closure), until the entire amount plus interest is paid.
+Then the balance of the award is paid in monthly installments equal to the worker’s monthly time-loss compensation (at the time of closure).
+Payments continue until the entire amount plus interest is paid.

 What If I Don’t Like My Settlement Amount?